PWE Graduate Internship Student Experiences

 Lydia Welker began volunteering with the Appalachian Prison Book Project (APBP) when she arrived in Morgantown for graduate school.
 APBP is a nonprofit organization that sends free books to people incarcerated in county, state, and federal prisons in six states in the Appalachian region.
 As a professional writing and editing intern at the nonprofit, Lydia participated in a variety of projects designed to help further its mission.

 One such project involved editing and redesigning APBP’s documentation, which included everything from a volunteer handbook to form letters, to make them clear and rhetorically effective.

 To help board members and future volunteers remain consistent, Lydia also created a style guide to apply across the organization.
 The guide included color swatches, typeface choices, a logo, and key terms to ensure that all documentation from APBP matches.
 She also managed APBP’s email and social media (Facebook, Twitter, Instagram) accounts and documented her process for managing accounts so future

 In addition to documentation and management work, Lydia helped facilitate two book clubs—one in a men’s federal prison and one in a women’s prison—through which she challenged her perceptions of the prison industrial complex and gained prison pedagogical experience.

-Lydia hopes to work with nonprofit organizations in a professional writing and editing
+Lydia hopes to work with nonprofit organizations in a professional writing and

-as social media manager.
+after graduation as social media manager.